 Although the 2-Stage AO Smith system does a great job of improving water flavor, the fact that you have to buy extra pieces to make the system work is quite unfavorable.

-The iSpring RCC7AK is in eighth place because it features one of the best chlorine removals of all the water filters I tested.
+The iSpring RCC7AK is in seventh place because it features one of the best chlorine removals of all the water filters I tested.

-One big shout-out for this unit is that for some reason, if you use the water for coffee or tea, the result is quite tasty.
+One big shout-out for this unit is that for some reason if you use the water it dispenses for coffee or tea, the result is quite tasty.
 I also noticed a positive change in my plants when I used the water to feed them.